tiagomrf79/GymXpto/README.md

 Eventually use the API and core developed to introduce new projects like .NET Maui, React and Angular.

-## Achievements
-- Implemented sucessfully CQRS (Command Query Responsability Segregation), which was a new concept for me.
-- The API controllers are clean and simple, and at the same time returning what I need so far using command response objects.

 ## To do
 - Complete tests by following guidelines from article, book or course.
   - Learn more about how testing should be done in each different type of test (units tests, integration tests, etc.)
   - Figure out all the things that should be tested in each layer of a clean architecture application
 - Expand the current work done in Application, Api and Tests to the remaining entities
-  - Implement GetPagedResponseAsync in Api and Persistence.Tests
-  - CRUD operations in remaining entities
 - Implement identity functionality...
 - Implement logging and exception handling...
 - Develop the Blazor UI...